compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 Note that points that have same x-coordinate or same y-coordinate can cause issues with the partition depending on how you handle ties.
-To handle these cases elegantly think of using a comparison function that uniquely order the points lexicographically (compare the first coordinate, and if equal, compare the second coordinate).
+To handle these cases elegantly think of using a comparison function that orders the points lexicographically  (compare the first coordinate, and if equal, compare the second coordinate).
+WIth a lexicographic ordering, the only ties are for duplicate points (which we assumed there are none).

 ```